Welcome, fellow coder!

 make update-mockswill automatically generate stub functions which will allow you to link (and conveniently crash if they’re called).

-blackbox tests - These test setup a mini-regtest environment and test lightningd as a whole.
+blackbox tests - These tests setup a mini-regtest environment and test lightningd as a whole.
 They can be run individually:

 You can also append